ShooShoSha/Course-Work/COP3014/Samples/UNIX Materials/QuickieVi.md

 	ls

 and look for your file.
-You can look at the contects of the file by doing
+You can look at the contents of the file by doing

 	cat pgm1.c